Did You Suffer Preeclampsia During Pregnancy?

 At Janet, Janet & Suggs, LLC, we believe that all cases, no matter their size, deserve justice.
 We know that a preventable injury or death of a loved one can have a devastating impact on your life, which is why we are committed to fighting for the maximum compensation you need.

-For more than 30 years, the award-winning drug injury lawyers at Janet, Janet & Suggs, LLC have been dedicated to uncovering wrongdoing and fighting for the justice injury victims deserve.
-We have a proven track record of success, having obtained substantial verdicts and settlements – many in record-breaking amounts – on behalf of our clients.
-We will not stop until you receive the justice you deserve.
+For over 40 years, the award-winning birth lawyers at Janet, Janet & Suggs, LLC have been dedicated to uncovering wrongdoing and fighting for the justice injury victims deserve.
+Our team of attorneys and medical professionals—including a board-certified OBGYN—will investigate your case and uncover the truth behind your child's injury.
+JJS has a demonstrated track record of success, having obtained over $3 Billion in verdicts and settlements on behalf of our clients.